Our future depends on working together: PM Narendra Modi at Solar Summit

 The alliance, which aims at promoting solar energy and reduction in the use of fossil fuels in energy-rich countries, was launched in November 2015 at the Paris climate summit by PM Modi and former French President Francois Hollande.

-While addressing Modi said,'' Our future depends on working together.
+Speaking at the founding conference of the International Solar Alliance (ISA), Modi said,'' Our future depends on working together.
 Veda's consider the sun as the soul of the world, it has been considered as a life nurturer.
 Today, for combating climate change, we need to look at this ancient idea to find a way.''

 ''If we connect solar energy with other technology then result becomes even better.
 We want solar revolution not only in India but in the world too.
 India to start Solar Technology Mission: PM Narendra Modi at Solar Summit,'' Modi said.

+As a demonstration of India's commitment to ISA, Modi said 500 training slots will be created for member countries and a solar technology mission will be started to lead R&D in the sector.
+To supplement solar energy generation, India has distributed 28 crore LED bulbs in the last three years which have helped save USD 2 billion and 4 GW of electricity, the prime minister said.

+ISA, headquartered in Gurgaon near here, is now a treaty-based inter-governmental organisation that was established following the Paris Declaration as an alliance dedicated to the promotion of solar energy among its member countries.

-''With PM Modi we are committed&we hv same obsession-creating momentum,inspiring people&gathering them to deliver results.But we're obsessed by concrete results,so now we are creating new momentum,we take new commitment to deliver complete results for our countries and planet,'' E Macron said.
+E Macron while addressing said,''With PM Modi we are committed and hv same obsession-creating momentum,inspiring people&gathering them to deliver results.But we're obsessed by concrete results,so now we are creating new momentum,we take new commitment to deliver complete results for our countries and planet.''